Stell Cell Therapy for Cerebral Palsy

-Each stem cell has its own benefits, and researchers have differing opinions on which one would work best for treating CP.
+Each stem cell has its benefits.
+Researchers have differing opinions on which one would work best for treating CP.

 Some experts consider MCS to be most effective when treating young children and infants.
 In animal trials, MCS has shown consistent success and is considered a safe option for trials in human brains.
 On the other hand, some experts also believe that human umbilical cord stem cells (HUC) would be most beneficial for people specifically suffering from CP.

 Stem cell therapy for treating CP still has a long way to go.
-Currently, there are trials being conducted in mice, and the results so far have been successful in reducing brain damage and limiting the number of side effects.
+Currently, trials are being conducted in mice.
+The results so far have been successful in reducing brain damage and limiting the number of side effects.
 While promising, the trial results should be taken lightly as the animal brain and the human brain can have drastically different reactions to treatments.
 However, due to these positive results in mice, four new human clinical trials have recently begun for very small groups of people.
-The results of human trials will still take years to produce, and even afterward treatments will have to be approved by different health organizations, like the FDA, in order to be offered to the public at large.How can I get Involved?
+The results of human trials will still take years to produce.
+Then treatments will have to be approved by different health organizations, like the FDA, to be offered to the patients.
+So the research is booming but nothing is imminent.